 Intellectual Property Protection Process

 Research is often funded through federal, state, or private grants.
-For more information please contact the Proposal Development & Assistance department within the Office of Research and Commercialization.
+For more information please contact the Proposal Development & Assistance department within the Office of Research.

 Congratulations, you have done it!
 Your research has resulted in a new and novel technology and you are ready to publish your findings and present your technology publicly.
 Wait!
 Be sure to contact our office first, so you do not lose the ability to protect the intellectual property you’ve created.